 Survey of the essential quantitative ideas and mathematical techniques used in decision making in a diversity of disciplines.
 Includes systems of equations and matrices, linear programming, finance, probability and its uses.
 Additional topics may be included.
 Graphing calculators will be integrated into the course.
-Prerequisites: MATH 099 with a "C" (2.0) or better, or a grade of "3" or higher on the Smarter Balanced exam, "C" (2.0) or better in high school Algebra 2, Precalculus or Calculus within past three years or appropriate placement score.
+Prerequisites: MATH 140 or MATH&141 with C or better, B or higher in a high school precalculus or calculus class within the past 3 years, a grade of "\$" on the Smarter Balanced exam, appropriate placement score, or instructor approval.